manavsehgal/reactspeedcoding/manuscript/c02-es6-react-guide.md

 ## Stateless components

 Our ```Hello``` component is stateless.
 It does not define or change any state.
 According to [Airbnb style guide][8], it is best to define stateless components as normal JavaScript functions.
-Results in fewer lines of code.
+Results in fewer lines of easier to understand code.
-Easier to understand code.

 {title="Stateless component definition", lang=javascript}
 ~~~~~~~